Standard for Therapeutic Communities and Residential Rehabilitation Services

 Surveillance Assessment

-The mid-cycle assessment is undertaken eighteen months after the certification audit.
+The mid-cycle assessment is undertaken eighteen months after the certification assessment.
 It includes review of your self-assessment to the Standard, and any declared changes that represent risk to safety and quality.
 The Assessor will review this information and recommend if ongoing certification is appropriate.

 An onsite maintenance assessment will occur at your organisation’s request, or if IHCA Certification determines it necessary to maintain confidence of continuing conformity.